New Labour Market Testing Requirements

 - if an accredited sponsor - on the sponsor's website.

 As per previous requirements, advertisements must be 'live' for at least 28 days, with LMT completed within the 4 months immediately prior to lodgement.

 Nomination applications lodged before 1 October do not

 LMT for Permanent Visas

-At time of publishing this blog, no mention of LMT for ENS and RSMS has been made in the new legislation and Department policy has not yet been updated to reflect this expectation.
-We advise caution when submitting ENS and RSMS applications without evidence or an explanation of recruitment efforts.
+We advise caution when submitting ENS and RSMS applications without evidence or an explanation of recruitment efforts and why the worker is needed.
 Employers are welcome to contact Acacia Immigration with any queries.